TeamEpoch/sol/README.md

-var c = a + b # The Nim bindings have operator overloading. echo $c # The Nim bindings have a "stringify" operator $ for vectors. var f = c.x echo f # The Nim bindings have a type-generic echo proc.
+var c = a + b # The Nim bindings have operator overloading. echo $c # The Nim bindings have a "stringify" operator $ for vectors. var f = c.x echo f # Nim has a type-generic echo proc.
 ```

 # How Sol Works